The Near Vision System

 There are 3 processes involved in near vision focusing.
 Optometrists call it the near vision triad.

-1) Pupil constriction- as an object moves closer, the pupils constrict to improve focusing of incoming light to the fovea.
+1) Pupil constriction- as an object moves closer, the pupils constrict to improve focusing of incoming light on the fovea.
 The fovea is an area on the retina with the highest density of light receptors.
 This area gives us our most acute vision.

 As something moves toward us, the brain adjusts with the right amount of accommodation and convergence, in addition to the pupil constriction.
-The amount of both convergence and accommodation can be calculated by the the optometrist to come up with the AC/A ratio.
-This number gives the optometrist clues to the efficiency of the system.

 What does it look like when it does not work right??